OmarBazaraa/Arduino/README.md

 `temp_degree (in Celsius) = (voltage_value (in milliVolts) - 500) / 10`

 ## How to Use?
+* Clone this repository.
 * Get the system components and connect them as described above.
-* Clone this repository.
+* Change the pins constant numbers in the code to match your actual connection.
 * Make sure to install Arduino-IDE.
 * Burn the code on the Arduino chip through the IDE.
 * Run the system and keep watching the serial monitor.